danilolc/pk2/README.md

 # Compiling

 ### Windows
-If you want to compile it yourself, the win32 directory have the solution files for VisualStudio.
-It will also need the SDL2, SDL2_mixer and SDL2_image library.
+To compile on Windows, you will need the mingw c++ compiler with SDL2 and Zip (optional) libs.
+There is a Makefile on `/mingw/i686/` that defines the needed stuff and include `/mingw/mingw.mk`.
+Edit the `/mingw/i686/Makefile` as you need and run Make on this directory.

 ### Debian
-To compile **Pekka Kana 2** into Debian GNU/Linux based distributions, you need the **SDL2**, **SDL2_image** and **SDL2_mixer** libraries installed on the system.
-To get eveything you need, just run the following command on the terminal:
+To compile **Pekka Kana 2** into Debian GNU/Linux based distributions, you need the **SDL2**, **SDL2_image**, **SDL2_mixer** and **Zip** libraries installed on the system.
+To get everything you need, just run the following command on the terminal:

-    # apt install g++ make libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev
+    # apt install g++ make libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libzip-dev

 Then run the "**make**" command inside the "**Pekka Kana 2**" directory.